 Here is a fun technique for giving a photo a rubber stamp like effect using Adobe Photoshop or Photoshop Elements.
-I'll be using an older version of Photoshop, but you should be able to follow along without too much difficulty using most versions of Photoshop Elements.
+We may be using an older version of Photoshop, but you should be able to follow along without too much difficulty using most versions.

-If you're interested in creating this effect but don't have a copy of Photoshop, you may be interested in checking out our other tutorial that shows how to create this effect using GIMP.
+If you're interested in creating this effect but don't have a copy of Photoshop, you may check out our other tutorial that shows how to create this effect using GIMP.
 GIMP is a free and open source image editor that is generally considered to be the best free alternative to Photoshop.

-Assuming you've got your copy of Photoshop or Photoshop Elements open, let's get started.
-On the next page, learn to start with opening the photo that you're going to work with.Continue to 3 of 6 below.
+Assuming you've got your copy of Photoshop or Photoshop Elements open, let's get started by opening the photo you want to work with.Continue to 3 of 6 below.

 03 of 06